kevinwatson/rails-database-patterns-book/070-chapter-06.md

 Scopes are pre-defined, reusable Active Record filters that you can define in your models.
 Like any `ActiveRecord::Relation` object, scopes are chainable.
 They can be used to hide the implementation details for complex queries.

 Let's look at some examples.
 The first example will retrieve all chair records which do not have any assigned leg records.
 This allows us to call `Chair.without_legs` from another class which makes this specific database access code reusable.
+If we didn't use a scope but wanted the same database query, we would write the scope below as `Chair.left_joins(:legs).where(Leg.arel_table[:id].eq(nil))`, which is a little harder to read than `Chair.without_legs`.
+It also allows us to abstract the logic behind the method `without_legs` away from any other classes that need this functionality.

 ```ruby
 class Chair < ApplicationRecord